georgzurbonsen/B4P_Distribution/README.md

 A language and engine for processing tabular data

 ### Installation
-1. Click in 'current' folder
-2. Right-click on the installation file of choice (Win, Mac, Linux) and download
+1. Right-click on the installation file of choice (Win, Mac, Linux) and download
-3. Double-click the downloaded installation file; this will decompress as 'b4p_installation'
+2. Double-click the downloaded installation file; this will decompress as 'b4p_installation'
-4. In the terminal, change directory to 'b4p_installation'
+3. In the terminal, change directory to 'b4p_installation'
-5. Type './setup' to launch setup program
+4. Type './setup' to launch setup program

 ### Script
 ```text